2018 Board of Directors

 William Blackerby teaches Latin at Indian Springs School, where he is also the Scholars Bowl Coach.
 Prior to that, he was Youth Ministry Coordinator at Church of the Nativity, Episcopal in Huntsville, Ala.
 He learned to love Alabama’s natural beauty on his journey to Eagle Scout and through summers spent at Camp McDowell, Camp Sequoyah and Ruffner Mountain Nature Center.
 After college, William returned to Birmingham to work as the Faith in Community Organizer at Greater Birmingham Ministries, where he learned not only the value of working together with people across race, class, gender, economic status, language, sexual orientation and religious belief, but also how real grassroots change is accomplished.
 William believes Birmingham should be a world-class city and that clean and healthy air is essential to that goal.

 Richard A. Rice is a Public Interest Attorney and Community Organizer based in Birmingham, AL and in 2009, he founded The Rice Firm, LLC.
 In his practice, Rice assists consumers, homeowners, injury victims, veterans, charities and small business owners with a multitude of legal issues.
 The firm’s practice areas are diverse but are generally focused on the pursuit of social justice and economic empowerment including consumer law, personal injury, human rights/civil rights and small business/non-profit consulting.
+Richard chairs our Board’s Legal Committee.

 Writer Karen Shepard has an A.B. in English from Harvard University and an M.A. in Film Production from the University of Southern California.
 She is an avid advocate for equitable climate change solutions.
 Karen went through Al Gore’s Climate Reality Project Leadership Corp training and brings a wealth of knowledge and passion about climate change and clean energy to the organization.
+You can read some of her writing about climate change on her Huffington Post blog.